Mambouna/pgturbo/README.rst

 New features
 ''''''''''''

+* Sprite animation system for actors, easy to start using but with deep customization available.
 * A proper ``mouse`` builtin to get the state of different mouse properties like positions, relative movements, state of buttons being pressed and more.
 Also allows changing of visibility, cursor shape and others.